Kong/deck/README.md

 ## Compatibility

-decK is compatible with Kong 1.x.
+decK is compatible with Kong 1.x and Kong Enterprise >= 0.35.

 ## Installation